Southside (Sam Hunt album)

-Southside is the second studio album by American singer Sam Hunt.
+Southside is the second studio album by American country music singer Sam Hunt.
 It was released through MCA Nashville on April 3, 2020.
-It was slated to be supported by the Southside Summer Tour 2020, which would have featured guests Kip Moore, Travis Denning, Brandi Cyrus, and Ernest, and was set to begin in Charlotte, North Carolina, on May 28, 2020, but canceled due to the COVID-19 pandemic.
+It was slated to be supported by the Southside Summer Tour 2020, which would have featured guests Kip Moore, Travis Denning, Brandi Cyrus, and Ernest, and was set to begin in Charlotte, North Carolina, on May 28, 2020, but was canceled due to the COVID-19 pandemic.

 Background

 Following the success of Hunt's debut album Montevallo, released in 2014, Hunt sporadically released several singles while delaying his second studio album.
 In the years between, he released the massive hit "Body Like a Back Road", "Downtown's Dead", as well as the track "Drinkin' Too Much".
 Hunt gave little details on when his second album would be released until the release of "Kinfolks" in October 2019, when he stated the full album would be released in 2020 and followed it up with the release of the track "Sinning with You" in January 2020.
 In February 2020, Hunt finally revealed the album title Southside as well as an April 2020 release date.
 The track "Hard to Forget" was soon released to coincide with the beginning of pre-orders, and was later announced to be the next single.